-This work was partially supported by the EU's Horizon Europe research and innovation programme within the ENEXA project (grant Agreement no. 101070305).
+This work is partially funded by the Dutch Research Council (NWO) through grant MVI.19.032.
 The authors wish to thank Filip Ilievski, Jan-Christoph Kalo, Xue Li, Fina Polat, Thivyan Thanapalasingam, and Lise Stork for discussions and suggestions that have been invaluable in refining this work.
+We would also like to thank the anonymous reviewers for their insightful comments and suggestions, which have been invaluable in refining our work.